 For years, researchers debated whether sand dunes observed on Mars were mostly fossil features related to past climate, rather than currently active.
 In the past two years, researchers using images from Mars Reconnaissance Orbiter’s High Resolution Imaging Science Experiment (HiRISE) camera have detected and reported sand movement.

 Now, scientists using HiRISE images have determined that entire dunes as thick as 200 feet (61 meters) are moving as coherent units across the Martian landscape.
-The study was published online today by the journal Nature.
+The study was published online today in the journal Nature.

 “This exciting discovery will inform scientists trying to better understand the changing surface conditions of Mars on a more global scale,” said Doug McCuistion, director, NASA’s Mars Exploration Program, Washington.
 “This improved understanding of surface dynamics will provide vital information in planning future robotic and human Mars exploration missions.”

 Researchers analyzed before-and-after images using a new software tool developed at the California Institute of Technology (Caltech) in Pasadena, California.
 The tool measured changes in the position of sand ripples, revealing the ripples move faster the higher up they are on a dune.

 The study examined images taken in 2007 and 2010 of the Nili Patera sand dune field located near the Martian equator.
 By correlating the ripples’ movement to their position on the dune, the analysis determined the entire dunes are moving.
 This allows researchers to estimate the volume, or flux, of moving sand.